What do positioning and sex have in common? Every generation thinks they invented it.

 But I don’t think April Dunford changed Geoffrey Moore’s elements of positioning, which he probably picked up from his colleagues at Regis McKenna, who were probably influenced by Jack Trout.

 Here’s a list of what April Dunford calls the “Five (Plus One) Components of Effective Positioning”.
-(I’m skipping the sixth, “relevant trends”....I don’t think it really holds up, and she calls it optional.)
+(I’m skipping the “plus one,” “relevant trends”....I don’t think it really holds up, and she calls it optional.)

 Which is why my second-least favorite part of Obviously Awesome is the opening where April Dunford says positioning statements are dumb and tells people not to use them.
-(I’ll get to my least-favorite in the next Deep Read.)
+(I’ll get to my least-favorite in an upcoming Deep Read.)

 I think Dunford gave us a useful framework for working on positioning.